Oduenyi and Mayembe in action as FC Minai lose against Shakhtar Donetsk | Goal.com

 With nine minutes left before the end of the game, Stepanenko completed his brace after benefitting from another Dodo’s assist.

-Oduenyi made effort to try and reduced the deficit but Luis Castro’s men frustrated the moves to ensure they claimed all three points.
+Oduenyi made effort to try and reduced the deficit but Luis Castro’s men frustrated the attempts to ensure they claimed all three points.

 The Nigerian striker featured for the duration of the game along with Mayembe in the encounter as FC Minai suffered their 15th defeat of the campaign.

-The defeat further condemned the Avanhard Stadium outfit to the bottom of the league table after only acquiring 18 points from 25 games.
+The defeat further condemned the Avanhard Stadium outfit to the bottom of the league table after only accruing 18 points from 25 games.

 Oduenyi and Mayembe will hope to help Minai return to winning ways when they take on Vorskla in their next league game on May 9.